XuminGaoGithub/XuminGaoGithub.github.io/_pages/Handpose_InteractiveControl.md

 ---
 <p style="margin: 0 0 18px 0; color:#666; font-size:0.95em;">
   <span style="margin-right:20px;">
-    📅 2017
+    📅 2018
   </span>
   <span>
-    🔖 Research Project
+    🔖 Competition work
   </span>
 </p>

 <p style="margin-top:5px; text-align: justify; text-justify: inter-word; text-align-last: left;">
-To meet the demand for automated infrastructure crack inspection, this project develops a crack detection and recognition system integrating UAV platforms and computer vision techniques.
+To address the limitations of hand gesture interaction methods in practical scenarios, including the complexity of sensor-based interaction and the high cost and distance constraints of 3D vision reconstruction, this work developed an intelligent human–robot interactive mobile grasping robot based on monocular vision–based hand gesture detection and recognition.
 </p>

 <p style="margin-top:5px; text-align: justify; text-justify: inter-word; text-align-last: left;">
-In terms of the hardware system, a quadrotor UAV is used as the carrier, integrating a camera, a wireless image transmission module, an ultrasonic distance sensor, and a wireless data transmission module to achieve synchronized acquisition and remote transmission of crack images and shooting distance information.
-On the PC side, video streams and distance data are received in real time through the image and data transmission modules, providing a data basis for subsequent analysis.
+In terms of the hardware system, a tracked mobile platform is employed as the carrier, integrating an Arduino control board, a servo-driven mechanical gripper, a PcDuino with a camera module for real-time visual monitoring, and wireless communication technology.
+The Arduino is responsible for executing motion commands of the tracked vehicle and controlling the opening and closing of the mechanical gripper.
+The PcDuino captures environmental video and transmits the video stream to the PC via mjpg-streamer.
+After performing gesture recognition on the received video stream, the PC sends corresponding control commands to the Arduino through wireless communication, thereby realizing interactive actions such as movement, turning, and object grasping.
 </p>

 <div style="